 Perfect for Dry Fly Fishing

-While preparing for our Classic Trout review, we discovered that the CT really is perfect for fly fishing with dry flies.
+While preparing for our Classic Trout review, we discovered that the CT really is perfect for dry flies.
 When you cast this rod, you can achieve an impressively natural presentation, landing the fly lightly and gently on the water.

 Your dry flies will be so convincing that you’re almost guaranteed a bite: you’ll have no trouble catching fish with this beauty.
-If you need any inspiration as to which flies to use with this set-up, check out our guide to the top 20 trout flies here!
+If you need any inspiration as to which flies to use with this set-up.

 On the other hand, don’t feel that you’re limited to just using dry flies.
 Try rigging up some smaller streamers or nymphs to change things up a bit – you’ll have just as much success!